CFP – Frequently Asked Questions

 If you are employed by any of FPAM’s Charter Members, you are entitled to the Charter Member’s employees’ rate for examination registration fees.
 Click on the link here to check for the Charter members of FPAM.

 Once certified, a CFP practitioner is required to maintain technical competence and fulfill ethical obligations.
-Every two years, he must complete a minimum of 30 hours of continuing education to keep abreast of current developments in the financial planning profession in order to better serve his clients.
-Two of the 30 hours are to be spent studying or discussing FPAM’s Professional Code of Ethics and Practice Standards.
+Every year, he must complete a minimum of 20 hours of continuing education to keep abreast of current developments in the financial planning profession in order to better serve his clients.
+Two of the 20 hours are to be spent studying or discussing FPAM’s Professional Code of Ethics and Practice Standards.

 FPAM has a comprehensive web site which students can access for updated information on the latest developments in financial planning.
 There are also links to the web sites of other financial planning bodies worldwide.